Putin, Lukashenko hold talks on defence, economic ties | Politics

 Putin said there would be "close work" on boosting cooperation under a union agreement that envisions close political, economic and military ties between Belarus and Russia.

-Russia used Belarusian territory as a staging ground for invading neighboring Ukraine and has maintained a contingent of troops and weapons there.
+Russia used Belarusian territory as a staging ground for invading neighbouring Ukraine and has maintained a contingent of troops and weapons there.

 Last month, Putin declared that Moscow planned to put some of its tactical nuclear weapons in Belarus, an announcement that marked another attempt by the Russian leader to dangle the nuclear threat to discourage the West from supporting Ukraine.